0xNB/Csgo-Switcher/README.md

 1 - Open up the console in Csgo and type in the following bind: bind 'yourwishedkey' "toggle voice_loopback 0 1;toggle voice_inputfromfile 0 1;+voicerecord"
   Note: yourwishedkey must be a valid key like: Q,W,E,R or KP_PLUS and so on.

 2 - Open up the Switcher Program and select your music folder and your sound folder.
-The music folder must follow these rules:
-      * The Songs you wanna play have to end with .wav.
-Use a converter to convert them to the right format.
-      * They have to be as followed: 22khz, 16 bit and mono sound.
-Otherwise they wont be recognized by Counterstrike.
+You need to convert your songs first by simply dragging and dropping them on the application.
+Those converted files need to go in the music or the sound folder.

 3 - Select your main Csgo folder.
 Its the folder under Program Files - Steam - SteamApps - common - CounterStrikeGlobalOffensive
       * It is called Counter-Strike Global Offensive